felixhagspiel/customInputs/README.md

 ###[Checkout the Demo!](http://custom-inputs.felixhagspiel.de/)

 ##Checkboxes and radios
 I use prefixes for my code so I don't have to worry about overriding third party code.
-I use `fh-` in this example, but you can use your own.
-As the styles for checkboxes and radios are pretty much the same, I put it together to avoid code duplication.
-For better readability I only show the code belonging to the current step and replace the other code with `// ...`.
+I use `fh-` in this example, but of course you can use your own.
+As the styles for checkboxes and radios are pretty much the same, I put them together to avoid code duplication.
+For better readability I only show the code belonging to the current step and replace the rest of the code with `// ...`.
 You can find the complete code at the end.

 Let's begin!
-As styling of the default input elements is limited, we will just hide them and create our own styling depending on the state of the input.
+As styling of the default input elements is limited, we will just hide them completely and create our own styling depending on the state of the input.

 Lets start with the markup.
-Please note that the order of `input` and `label` is important!
+Please note that the order of the `input` and `label` elements is important!

     <!-- Checkbox -->
     <span class="fh-checkbox">